JaroVDH/illutia-buddy/README.md

 ## Usage
-`illutia-buddy.bat` is provided to update.
-Or just run this node project with `node .`.
+`illutia-buddy.bat` is provided to update and start the app.
+Or just run this project with `node .`

 Project will automatically set up and start up the Illutia game client for use.

-Adjust `config.js to your needs.
+Adjust `config.js` to your needs.

 ## Unstable!
 This is still highly unstable.
 I advice against using it as is.
 I'll make a release branch when I consider it stable.